AdaCore/training_material/courses/spark_for_ada_programmers/070_type_contracts.rst

    ...
    M (Weekend) := (...); -- illegal

-* **NOTE** See Annotated Ada RM 3.2.4/25

 .. container:: speakernote

-   An index subtype, discrete range of an index constraint or slice A discrete subtype definition of a constrained array definition A discrete subtype definition of an entry declaration or entry index specification The discrete choice of a named array aggregate
+   An index subtype, discrete range of an index constraint or slice A discrete subtype definition of a constrained array definition A discrete subtype definition of an entry declaration or entry index specification

 -----------------------------------------
 Special Attributes for Predicated Types